-I am pleased to provide you with the Financial Year 2020 Annual Report for Ellerston Asian Investments Limited (EAI).
+I am pleased to provide you with the Financial Year 2021 Annual Report for Ellerston Asian Investments Limited (EAI).
 Thank you for your continued support.

-EAI was launched on the belief that every investment portfolio should have at least some exposure to Asia.
-Asia is the best structural growth story in the world and, while COVID has created economic challenges globally, the proximate causes of the structural growth in Asia remain in place.
+EAI was launched in the belief that every investment portfolio should have at least some exposure to Asia.
+Asia remains the best structural growth story in the world and, while COVID-19 has created economic challenges globally, the underlying drivers of the structural growth in Asia are still in place.
+As such, we expect Asia to enjoy the strongest post-COVID economic growth globally led by China and India.